duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 If you managed to get all the way to here, congratulations!
 Quack, quack, hooray!

-Now you can drive a duckiebot around the city and see how it moves on the map.
+Now you can drive a Duckiebot around the city and see how it moves on the map.
 To control the Duckiebot manually around city use the keyboard control:

     laptop $ dts duckiebot keyboard_control ![duckie_hostname]